 Often, an individual changes over time due to growth, weight gain or loss, therapeutic and/or medical intervention and the results of aging with a disability.
 To adapt to these changes, the seating system needs to be modular so the needs of the individual can continue to be met.

-The Q6 Series fits this criteria by possessing a proven track record of quality, reliability and customer satisfaction.
+The Q6 Series also accepts a wide selection of seating and positioning options, and possesses a proven track record of quality, reliability and customer satisfaction.
 All chairs in the series have the capability to accept expandable electronics.

-Many Quantum® Power Chairs have options for clients that are beginning power mobility use at an early age.
+Many Quantum® Power Chairs have options for clients that are beginning power mobility use at an early age, including the Edge 3 Stretto™.
+Every other chair is at least 2.5” wider!

 In addition, other positioning components can be utilized along with the seat cushion and back rest for greater postural support and tone management.

-Q-Logic 2 Drive Controls allow for easy “plug and play” capability for alternative drive controls.
-The Q-Logic 2 EX Joystick comes standard with Bluetooth technology and a color display.
-The Q-Logic EX Enhanced Display is equipped with many client benefits including the ability to learn infrared commands so your client can control devices like televisions and X10 technology to further improve independence and Bluetooth wireless mouse emulation.
+The Q-Logic 3 EX Enhanced Display is equipped with many client benefits including the ability to learn infrared commands so your client can control devices like televisions and X10 technology to further improve independence and Bluetooth wireless mouse emulation.
 Bluetooth capability enhances learning in the school environment by providing wireless computer access for more independent participation.